 - By boat:

 From 1 May to 30 September express boats run daily from Bergen all the way to Flåm.
-These boats connect with ferries to Gudvangen, Kaupanger and Lærdal and transfer passengers out in the middle of the fjord.
-For timetables and booking, please contact Norled.
+These boats connect with other ferries and transfer passengers to the middle of the fjord.
+For timetables and booking, please contact Fjord1.

-The Nærøyfjord and Aurlandsfjord lie approximately 530 kilometres southwest of Trondheim.
+The Nærøyfjord and Aurlandsfjord lie approximately 329 miles southwest of Trondheim.

 - By car: